Kong/terraform-provider-konnect/docs/resources/gateway_plugin_mocking.md

 - `api_specification` (String) The contents of the specification file.
 You must use this option for hybrid or DB-less mode.
 You can include the full specification as part of the configuration.
 In Kong Manager, you can copy and paste the contents of the spec directly into the `Config.Api Specification` text field.
 - `api_specification_filename` (String) The path and name of the specification file loaded into Kong Gateway's database.
 You cannot use this option for DB-less or hybrid mode.
 - `custom_base_path` (String) The base path to be used for path match evaluation.
 This value is ignored if `include_base_path` is set to `false`.
 - `include_base_path` (Boolean) Indicates whether to include the base path when performing path match evaluation.
+Default: false
 - `included_status_codes` (List of Number) A global list of the HTTP status codes that can only be selected and returned.
 - `max_delay_time` (Number) The maximum value in seconds of delay time.
 Set this value when `random_delay` is enabled and you want to adjust the default.
 The value must be greater than the `min_delay_time`.
+Default: 1
 - `min_delay_time` (Number) The minimum value in seconds of delay time.
 Set this value when `random_delay` is enabled and you want to adjust the default.
 The value must be less than the `max_delay_time`.
+Default: 0.001
 - `random_delay` (Boolean) Enables a random delay in the mocked response.
 Introduces delays to simulate real-time response times by APIs.
+Default: false
 - `random_examples` (Boolean) Randomly selects one example and returns it.
 This parameter requires the spec to have multiple examples configured.
+Default: false
 - `random_status_code` (Boolean) Determines whether to randomly select an HTTP status code from the responses of the corresponding API method.
 The default value is `false`, which means the minimum HTTP status code is always selected and returned.
+Default: false

 <a id="nestedatt--consumer"></a>